-Every deer hunter has found themselves in this similar situation: You have a particular buck or bucks on your hunting grounds, and you patterned and scouted their habits for much of the summer with hundreds of photos and videos of them.
-They’ve been showing up in the bottom bean fields sometime before dark, or they’ve been feeding every morning in the alfalfa field until about 15 minutes after daylight, or they’ve been crossing a pinch point every afternoon.
-But as August begins to flip the page and become September, all of a sudden, he’s gone.
-There are no trail cam photos of him in weeks and no most recent information (MRI).
+Every deer hunter has found themselves in this similar situation: You have a particular buck or group of bucks on your hunting grounds, and you patterned and scouted their habits for much of the summer with hundreds of photos and videos of them.
+They’ve been showing up in the lower bean fields sometime before dark, or they’ve been feeding every morning in the alfalfa field until about 15 minutes after daylight, or they’ve been crossing a pinch point every afternoon.
+But as August begins to flip the page and become September, all of a sudden the buck is gone.
+There has not been any trail camera photos of him in weeks and no more recent sightings.
 Small bucks and doe family groups dominate the fields where you watched the bachelor group of bucks in early to mid-August.

 Developing A Whitetail Playbook